Kyoto Protocol: Non-Annex I

-Cost estimates

-Barker et al. (2007, p.
-79) assessed the literature on cost estimates for the Kyoto Protocol.
-Due to US non-participation in the Kyoto treaty, costs estimates were found to be much lower than those estimated in the previous IPCC Third Assessment Report.
-Without the US participation, and with full use of the Kyoto flexible mechanisms, costs were estimated at less than 0.05% of Annex B GDP.
-This compared to earlier estimates of 0.1–1.1%.
-Without use of the flexible mechanisms, costs without the US participation were estimated at less than 0.1%.
-This compared to earlier estimates of 0.2–2%.
-These cost estimates were viewed as being based on much evidence and high agreement in the literature.
+Problem areas

-Views on the Protocol
+Views and criticism of the Protocol

 Gupta et al. (2007) assessed the literature on climate change policy.
 They found that no authoritative assessments of the UNFCCC or its Protocol asserted that these agreements had, or will, succeed in solving the climate problem.
 In these assessments, it was assumed that the UNFCCC or its Protocol would not be changed.
 The Framework Convention and its Protocol include provisions for future policy actions to be taken.

 Gupta et al. (2007) described the Kyoto first-round commitments as "modest", stating that they acted as a constraint on the treaty's effectiveness.
 It was suggested that subsequent Kyoto commitments could be made more effective with measures aimed at achieving deeper cuts in emissions, as well as having policies applied to a larger share of global emissions.
 In 2008, countries with a Kyoto cap made up less than one-third of annual global carbon dioxide emissions from fuel combustion.

 World Bank (2010) commented on how the Kyoto Protocol had only had a slight effect on curbing global emissions growth.
 The treaty was negotiated in 1997, but in 2006, energy-related carbon dioxide emissions had grown by 24%.
 World Bank (2010) also stated that the treaty had provided only limited financial support to developing countries to assist them in reducing their emissions and adapting to climate change.

-Some of the criticism of the Protocol has been based on the idea of climate justice (Liverman, 2008, p.
-14).